openstack/charm-guide/doc/source/project/issues/upgrade-ussuri-to-victoria.rst

 ===========================

 This page contains notes specific to the Ussuri to Victoria upgrade path.
-See the main :doc:`cdg:upgrade-openstack` page for full coverage.
+See the main :doc:`../../admin/upgrades/openstack` page for full coverage.

 FWaaS project retired
 ---------------------